Get alerts of updates about «Alcohol dependence (Indicator 5)»

 The national health registries for the primary and specialist health services describe the proportion of individuals with alcohol-related illnesses who have been detected by the health service, and therefore provide data on the frequency of contact with the health service regarding alcohol-related illnesses.

-The annual number of alcohol-related deaths has remained stable during the period 2005-2017.
-Less than half of these deaths were due to chronic alcohol dependence (Figure 1).
+The annual number of alcohol-related deaths has decreased by about 20% during the period from 2008/2012 to 2015/2019.
+Over 80 percent of these deaths were due to chronic alcohol dependence, alcoholic liver disease and alcoholic cardiomyopathy (Figure 1).

 In comparison, approximately 6 out of 1000 of the population were in contact with primary or specialist health services due to chronic alcohol dependence or harmful use of alcohol in 2014.
 This is shown by data collected from the Norwegian Patient Registry and from the Norway Control and Payment of Health Reimbursements (KUHR) Database for 2014.